Automile/automile-net/README.md

 ### Publish Subscribe Methods

 **Note:** Currentley in alpha.

-The API allows you to subscribe to certain events.
+Publish subscribe mimics a message queuing system that allows you to create subscribers that whenever a message is published will repost the message to your endpoint.
+The publish subscribe framework is more resilient compared to simpler web hooks (that are avaialble as part of our notifications) and allows for header authentication, configurable retries and also extends to cover modification and creation of certain objects.

+Publish subscribe guranteee that messages received have been fully processed in Automile's microservice architecture which means you can assume all properties have been set and calculated.

 All published messages contains two common properties called PublishMessageType and PublishMessageDateTimeUtc.

-PublishMessageType equals
+PublishMessageType will contain information what kind of message you are receiving:
 * TripStartMessage = 0,
 * TripEndMessage = 1,
 * VehicleModified = 2,